genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 - **Preparations metadata**: metadata describing how samples were prepared prior to data generation, applicable to proteomics, transcriptomics, and other data types.
 - **Attached Files**: Supplement your study by attaching related research materials like PDF, XLSX, DOCX, PPTX files, images, and more.
 Please note, contents of these attached files won't be indexed or made searchable.

-Once imported, studies, samples, and data metadata will be queryable and editable from both the User Interface and APIs, whilst the signal data will only queryable via APIs.
+Once imported, studies, samples, and data metadata will be queryable and editable from both the User Interface and APIs, whilst the signal data will only be queryable via APIs.

 ## Can I capture the relationships between studies, samples, and data?